 For Sociological Analysis students will receive written comments from a teaching assistant on the weekly memo.
 For Optional Papers, course providers will give students written comments on essays submitted in Hilary Term.
-Students will also receive written comments on their STATA assignments in Michaelmas Term.
+Students will also receive written comments on their R assignments in Michaelmas Term of the first year.